 Learning how to let him go: Hunger vs. Value.

-When are starving, we will eat anything and subsequently, overvalue the sh*t out of it.
+When you’re starving, you’ll eat anything and subsequently, overvalue the sh*t out of it.

 Get out of yourself.